wo0dyn/homepage/_talks/2013/what-would-my-python-look-like.md

 lang: fr
 ---

-Sharing few (not really serious) thoughts about how to make python better, by using unicode operators.
+Sharing a few (not really serious) thoughts about how to make python better, by using unicode operators.

 ## Unicode operators